 After using the bucket to detect a leak, you know the general height at which the leakage occurs.
 Do a lap around the pool and carefully recheck the walls for any signs of a leak.
 Once you think you have found it, you can break out the dye and get in the water.

 When using the leak finder, make sure you don’t disturb the water too much.
 The pool water needs to be very calm to be an accurate test.
 Squirt the dye-filled syringe toward the wall where you suspect the leak to be.
-If a leak is present, you will notice the dye moving towards the wall.
+If a leak is present, you will notice the dye moving toward the wall.

 I recommend doing this test a couple of times to ensure the leak is where you suspect it is.